 You might want to let your recommender know that you'll be asking them for a letter shortly.
-There's nothing wrong with giving recommenders a heads up.
+There's nothing wrong with giving recommenders a heads-up.

-Above is all the information that you should put in your brag sheet.
+Above is all the information that you should put on your sheet.
 Write down each category that isn't basic information, and write bullet points underneath that relate to it.

-Do the same with your brag sheet.
+Do the same with your sheet.
 While it definitely won't look much like a resume, keep relevant themes together for better readability.

-On the topic of borrowing resume elements, your brag sheet doesn't need to be a hefty document.
+On the topic of borrowing resume elements, your sheet doesn't need to be a hefty document.
 While you might be tempted to give as much detail as possible, your recommender probably wouldn't appreciate a 20-page essay about your life.

 Try to keep your writing tight wherever possible.
-Ideally, your brag sheet shouldn't be more than two pages unless your school's template asks for more.
+Ideally, your sheet shouldn't be more than two pages unless your school's template asks for more.

-“I believe my ability to lead is one of my greatest strengths.
+“Show, don't tell” means including little details to make your experiences pop.
+For example: “I believe my ability to lead is one of my greatest strengths.
 This year I helped my club with events.”

 This doesn't really tell your recommender what you did to help or the results.
-If you want to claim that you're an excellent leader, you want to back it up with more information.
+If you claim that you're an excellent leader, you want to back it up with more information.
 Instead, this example would be more effective: